DavidSchanzer/Automated-Data-Quality-Validation/README.md

 # Automated-Data-Quality-Validation
 A Python-based data quality classifier of newly-arriving tabular data files into "trusted" and "suspect" categories using Novelty Detection machine learning.

-Based on the work of Redyuk et al. (2021) and the GitHub repo at https://github.com/sergred/automating-data-quality-validation-data, this repo allows for the prototyping of this approach to automated data quality validation and the extension of this research by:
+Based on the work of Redyuk et al. (2021) and the GitHub repo [here](https://github.com/sergred/automating-data-quality-validation-data), this repo allows for the prototyping of this approach to automated data quality validation and the extension of this research by:
 1.	testing its applicability to a real-life dataset;
 2.	optimising its performance through algorithmic tuning and testing alternative algorithms;
 3.	providing guidance on why rejected files were considered suspect.